babel/babel/README.md

 directly to a runtime, like other transpilers, 6to5 maps directly to the equivalent ES5.

-I'm not saying 6to5 is for everyone or everything.
+I'm not saying 6to5 is for everyone or even suited for everything.
 Traceur is better suited if you'd like a full ES6 environment with polyfills and all.

 ### Comparison to other transpilers